FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

     Useful resources for plugin developers are the [Plugin Template](https://github.com/FAIRmat-NFDI/nomad-plugin-template) and the [NOMAD Distro Template](https://github.com/FAIRmat-NFDI/nomad-distro-template).

-We can now use these defintions to create an entry file for the step of creating the force field file (as illustrated in the image above):
+We can now use these definitions to create an entry file for the step of creating the force field file (as illustrated in the image above):

 <h4><code>create_force_field.archive.yaml</code></h4>
 ```yaml